foods to foster a healthy relationship when recovering from AFRID

 Eating Disorders, Blog, ARFID

-ARFID (Avoidant Restrictive Food Intake Disorder) is an eating or feeding disturbance characterized by extremely selective limitations in the amounts and or types of food consumed.
+What is ARFID?
+ARFID stands for Avoidant Restrictive Food Intake Disorder.
+It is an eating or feeding disturbance characterized by extremely selective limitations in the amounts and or types of food consumed.
 People of all ages can be diagnosed with ARFID, especially when underlying risk factors are present.

 ARFID is a relatively new diagnosis that replaced the DSM-5’s “Selective Eating Disorder (SED)” in 2013.
 Since ARFID is a lesser-known eating disorder, healthcare professionals may not fully recognize it as an eating disorder.